vayapp/biyik/README.md

 # Lightsaber

-Minimalistic flashlight app modelled after the design of a lightsaber.
+Minimalistic flashlight Android app modelled after the design of a lightsaber.

 Nostalgic, retro style with more styles planned in the near future.
-May the force be with you !